pottekkat/personal-website/content/books/how-to-live.md

 fmContentType: Book Review
 ---

 _**How to Live**_ was an impulse buy after I binged Derek's blog for hours.
-I'm more wary of advice now than before, so I do not know if I should read it.
-Maybe I should give it a try and see how it goes.
+I'm more wary of advice now than I was before, so I'm unsure if I should read it.
+I could give it a try and see how it goes.